paralax/ColossalOpera/easy/ZZ_xor_multiplication.md

 # Output Description

-You should emit the equation showing the XOR multiplcation result:
+You should emit the equation showing the XOR multiplication result:

 	5@9=12